 The pros of using a handy and lightweight Linux distro are it is not too big to boot.
 That allows you to boot the OS through a tiny Pendrive.
 You can also choose which tools and packages you want to get on the portable OS in different Linux operating systems.
 Lastly, it hardly consumes a lot of system resources.
 In this post, we will see the most popular portable Linux operating systems.

 1. Puppy Linux

-The Puppy Linux is one of the most rated and user-friendly lightweight, portable and small Linux OS that you can get into your system.
-You can just make it bootable on a USB device or on a removable disk.
+Puppy Linux is one of the most rated and user-friendly lightweight, portable, and small Linux OS you can get into your system.
+You can make it bootable on a USB device or a removable disk.
 It does not require a lot of system RAM and CPU.
 Even with poor memory and no SSDs, you can rely on Puppy Linux for stability.

 Even on a Pentium or Celeron-based CPU with less than 500 MB of RAM, you can fire up your notebook or pc with the Puppy Linux portable OS.